Melanie Pearson: Relationship with Toadie Rebecchi

-Love triangle

 Writers later established a love triangle storyline between Melanie, Toadie and his former love interest Rose Walker (Lucy Durack).
 After Rose's marriage breaks down, she returns to Erinsborough, but is "disappointed" to learn that Toadie is now in a relationship with Melanie.
 When asked about Melanie, Durack told a writer for TV Week "In any other circumstance, I think Rose would like Melanie.
 But in this instance, she sees her as a roadblock in the way of her romantic future with Toadie."
 Melanie becomes overprotective when she sees Rose "constantly having cosy chats with her fella."
 When Melanie confronts Rose, she throws Anna Buke's restraining order back in Melanie's face.
 Following Anna and Rose's arrivals, Melanie is left "trying hard to hold onto her man."
 At the Erinsborough Shorts and Brief's film festival, Toadie and Rose play a series of pranks on one another, including Toadie spiking Rose's drink with chili, which causes Rose to spit it on Melanie's face, leaving Melanie to fall backwards on to a buffet table.
 Melanie is taken to hospital afterwards and Moloney said "Toadie understands how Melanie is feeling, so he tries to give her as much attention as she needs to be secure and hopefully keep the peace between the two women.
 He's aware Rose may have some feelings for him, but he's in a good place with Mel after a rocky patch.
 He really is trying his best to be a better partner."